javierferna/Excel-Mobility/README.md

 ---

+> [!IMPORTANT]
-**Important**: Please ensure that macros are enabled in Excel before using this dashboard, as several features rely on VBA scripts to function correctly.
+> Please ensure that macros are enabled in Excel before using this dashboard, as several features rely on VBA scripts to function correctly.